aws-samples/startup-kit-serverless-workload/README.md

 ```

+### AWS Cloud9

+When you are working with a non-sample serverless application, you might consider using AWS Cloud9 to help manage your serverless application project.
+Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+It has the AWS CLI pre-installed so you don’t need to install files or configure your laptop to use the AWS CLI.
+You can use Cloud9 to work with AWS Lambda functions and their related Amazon API Gateway APIs in a Cloud9 development environment.
+It enables easy local testing of Lambda functions as well as one-click remote deployment of Lambda functions.
+For more details, see https://docs.aws.amazon.com/cloud9/latest/user-guide/lambda-functions.html.

 ## TESTING AND CORS

 ### Testing From the Command Line

 First get the invoke URL of your API.
-Do this by going to the API Gateway console,
-selecting the StartupKitServerless API, then **Stages** in the left navigation panel, and finally
-**Stage** in the list of stages.
-The invoke URL should now appear at the top of the right
+If you did not use the installation script, do this by going to the API Gateway console, selecting the StartupKitServerless API, then **Stages** in the left navigation panel, and finally **Stage** in the list of stages.
+The invoke URL should now appear at the top of the right hand panel.
-hand panel.

 Begin testing by adding some TODO items using the create API.
 This may be
 accomplished using the following command: